Yasnaya Polyana: Leo Tolstoy at Yasnaya Polyana

 An avenue of birch trees leads from the gate at Yasnaya Polyana to Tolstoy's house.

 Leo Tolstoy was born on 9 September 1828, at Yasnaya Polyana.
 His parents died when he was very young, and he was raised there by relatives.
 In 1854, to pay off gambling debts, Tolstoy sold the central part of the house to a neighbour, who dismantled it and rebuilt it on his own land.
 Only the two wings remained; Tolstoy occupied one while the other became dilapidated.
 He brought his wife there after their marriage in 1862.

 At the time Tolstoy lived there, the Yasnaya Polyana estate comprised about 4000 acre, on a gently sloping hillside with dense original forest (The Forest of the Old Order) at the upper end, and a series of four ponds at different levels.
 The estate had four clusters of peasant houses for about 350 peasants living and working on the estate.

 Tolstoy wrote War and Peace at Yasnaya Polyana between 1862 and 1869, and wrote Anna Karenina there between 1873 and 1877.
 He wrote the novels in his study by hand in very small handwriting, with many additions and deletions and notes, and gave the draft to his wife, who made a clean copy at night, which Tolstoy then rewrote the next day.
 Each chapter went through five or six drafts, and she recopied War and Peace seven times before it was finished.
 All the drafts were saved by his wife and are now in the Rumyantsev Museum in Moscow.

 Tolstoy's thirteen children, of whom four died in childhood, were all born at Yasnaya Polyana.
 They were born on the same leather sofa where Tolstoy himself was born, which was kept in his study next to his writing desk, and is still there today.

-When he was living and working at Yasnaya Polyana, Tolstoy awakened at 7:00 a.m., did physical exercises, and walked in the park, before starting his writing.
+When he was living and working at Yasnaya Polyana, Tolstoy awakened at 7:00 am, did physical exercises, and walked in the park, before starting his writing.
 During the harvest season he often worked in the fields with the peasants, both for physical exercise and to make his writing about peasant life more realistic.
 He also visited the school for peasant children which he had created in one building, where he told stories to the children.

 Tolstoy entertained almost all the important Russian cultural and artistic figures of his time at Yasnaya Polyana.
 His guests are known to have included Anton Chekhov, Ivan Turgenev, Maxim Gorky, the painters Valentin Serov, and Ilya Repin.